-- A. May not use Basic Skills courses (those numbered below the general education core curriculum) toward the degree program. - B. May not be granted more than one academic degree in the same semester. - C. May not apply career and technical education courses toward the degree program other than those specified above.
+- A. May not use Basic Skills courses (those numbered below the general education core curriculum) toward the degree program. - B. May not apply career and technical education courses toward the degree program other than those specified above.

 Core requirements = 37 credits Elective requirements = 23 credits